 The most obvious (and probably smartest) place to start is with a YouTube channel.
 YouTube is the video capital of the internet, closely followed by Facebook.

-You don’t have to start with a YouTube channel-but in the grand scheme of things, it’s a great asset to have, especially if you want to embed videos on your website or blog.
+You don’t have to start with a YouTube channel but in the grand scheme of things, it’s a great asset to have, especially if you want to embed videos on your website or blog.

 Using videos on landing pages can increase conversions by 86%.

-If you’re just starting out with video, don’t overwhelm yourself with all the platform options; YouTube and Facebook are a great starting point.
+If you’re just starting out with video, don’t overwhelm yourself with all the platform options; YouTube and Facebook are great starting points.
 You can expand to Twitter, Instagram, and LinkedIn once you gain your footing.
 As stated earlier, you can really leverage the same video content across all platforms; when Twenty Over Ten posts a YouTube video, we schedule that same content on our other social media.

 4. Content Management: Consistency Is Key

 Don’t overestimate your ability to put out content, but don’t cut yourself short either.
 Remember that building a consistent stream of video content is a marathon, not a sprint.
 Be realistic about how much content you can manage on a regular basis: you can’t produce a 1-hour webinar every single day, but you could do that monthly.
-Or, if you’re planning to post 5 or so minute videos, how often can you do that?
+Or, if you’re planning to post 5 or so-minute videos, how often can you do that?
 Daily?
 Weekly?
 Monthly?
 How long do you need for editing and other preparations?

 The sweet spot for video length tends to be in the 2-15 minute range, depending on the video’s substance.
 That doesn’t mean you always have to stick within that time frame, however, and you can use different strategies on different platforms.
 You don’t have to go into extensive detail in every single video; often the best strategy is to keep things short and sweet, leaving you space to fill in the cracks in other videos and keep your content educational.